-For the 19th edition of the "Rendez-vous aux Jardins", gardeners and botanists welcome you to the four corners of Europe around the theme of "gardens and climate change".
-The event, organized by the French Ministry of Culture, takes place from Friday June 3 to Sunday June 5, 2022.
-And the good news is that Montpellier's Jardin Des Plantes is taking part over two days.
+For the 19thedition edition of "Rendez-vous aux Jardins," botanical gardeners welcome you from all over Europe to explore the theme of "gardens facing climate change."
+The event, organized by the Ministry of Culture, will take place from Friday, June 3 to Sunday, June 5, 2022.
+And the good news is that the Jardin Des Plantes in Montpellier will be participating for two days.

 What are the "Rendez-vous aux jardins"?

-From Friday June 3 onwards, almost 2,200 gardens will be opening their doors, offering moments of joy and discovery.
-An opportunity to share with family and friends through a wide range of activities.
-Throughout the weekend, visitors will be able to interact with experts on nature conservation measures, the aim being to provide information on the protection of biodiversity essential to the well-being of all living things.
-In recent years, thanks to successful European cooperation, a number of countries have taken part, including Germany, Portugal, Croatia, Italy, Poland and France.
-An opportunity to discover some splendid gardens, including the Jardin des Plantes at Montpellier's Faculty of Medicine.
+Starting on Friday, June 3, nearly 2,200 gardens will open their doors, offering moments of joy and discovery.
+It's an opportunity to share with family and friends through a wide range of activities.
+Throughout the weekend, visitors will be able to interact with experts on nature conservation measures, with the aim of raising awareness about the protection of biodiversity, which is essential to the well-being of all living things.
+In addition, in recent years, thanks to successful European cooperation, many countries have participated, including Germany, Portugal, Croatia, Italy, Poland, and France.
+This is an opportunity to discover splendid gardens, including the Jardin des Plantes at the Faculty of Medicine in Montpellier.

-How are things at the Jardin des Plantes?
+And how are things going at the Jardin des Plantes?

-All tours depart from the janitor's lodge on Boulevard Henri IV.
+All tours depart from the municipal guards' lodge on Boulevard Henri IV.

-The maximum number of visitors per tour is 25.
+The maximum number of visitors per tour is limited to 25 people.

 Bees and humans in 2022